-On Wednesday, March 12 at 4:30 p.m. in Spiro 2, please join us for the "rescheduled edition" of Wagner College's second annual Black History Month Scholar Symposium.
-Originally scheduled for Feb.
-13, weather forced us to alter our plans for this event.
+On Wednesday, March 12, civil rights leader and education reform activist Bob Moses was the featured speaker for Wagner College's second annual Black History Month Scholar Symposium.
+Moderating the event was Stephen Preskill, Distinguished Professor of Civic Engagement and Leadership at Wagner College.
+The program was originally scheduled for Feb.
+13, but weather forced us to alter our plans for this event.

 About Bob Moses

 Robert “Bob” Parris Moses earned his bachelor’s degree from Hamilton College in 1956 and his M.A. in philosophy from Harvard University in 1957.

 Moses was a prominent figure in the Civil Rights Movement as a field secretary for the Student Non-Violent Coordinating Committee.
 In 1961, Moses initiated SNCC’s Mississippi Voter Registration Project and was appointed its director in 1962.
 He helped to lead the Council of Federated Organizations into the Mississippi Summer Project — 1964 Freedom Summer — which parachuted the Mississippi Freedom Democratic Party to the Democratic National Convention in Atlantic City.